tbates/tbates.github.io/_posts/1995-03-10-detailed-umxModify.markdown

 Set "free = TRUE" to free a variable.
 Set "value = X" to set the value of the matched paths to value X

-freeToStart
-Whether to update parameters based on their current free-state. free = c(TRUE, FALSE, NA), (defaults to NA - i.e, not checked)
+`freeToStart`: Whether to only update parameters based on their current free-state. defaults to NA - i.e, not checked.

 ### confidence Intervals